 As the uterus expands, the back, abdominal and hip muscles need to stretch.
-This push, pull and stretch calls for extra protein in the diet and pumpkin seeds can come to your rescue at this crucial time, particularly for vegetarians.
+This push, pull, and stretch call for extra protein in the diet, and pumpkin seeds can come to your rescue at this crucial time, particularly for vegetarians.
 1 cup of pumpkin seeds takes care of half of your daily nutritional requirement.
-Apart from protein, it also contains calcium, phosphorus, potassium and zinc.
+Apart from protein, it also contains calcium, phosphorus, potassium, and zinc.

-Benefits Of Pumpkin Seeds During Pregnancy
+Benefits of Pumpkin Seeds During Pregnancy

 Not only are pumpkin seeds safe to eat during pregnancy, but they are also loaded with many important nutrients.
 Some of the benefits of eating pumpkin seeds during pregnancy are: